2010 Maryland gubernatorial election: Endorsements

 Ehrlich was endorsed by high-profile people.
-These include Terrapin basketball standout and Memphis Grizzlies NBA draft pick Greivis Vásquez and his former lieutenant governor who was then the chairman of the Republican National Committee, Michael Steele.
+These included Terrapin basketball standout and Memphis Grizzlies NBA draft pick Greivis Vásquez; and his former lieutenant governor, who was then the chairman of the Republican National Committee, Michael Steele.
 He was also supported by former Massachusetts governor Mitt Romney and former New York city mayor Rudy Giuliani.
 The support of these individuals elevated support to his campaign.

 Results

 On election night, Ehrlich won a majority of Maryland counties, but O'Malley's strong showing in the highly populated counties allowed him to win in a landslide over Ehrlich.
 He significantly increased his margin from 2006.
 In a year when Republicans made significant gains over Democrats, O'Malley received 56.2% of the vote while Ehrlich received 41.8%.
 The only county to flip from one party to another was Baltimore County, which Ehrlich had carried in 2006, but O'Malley carried by a narrow margin in 2010.
 O'Malley was certified as the winner, and was sworn in for his second term in January 2011.